A parameterization of anisotropic Gaussian fields with penalized complexity priors: Gaussian reparameterization of the stationary PC priors

 \end{definition} \begin{observation} In the case where $X_1, X_2$ are independent we obtain that

 \end{observation}

 By construction $\varphi_{\bm{X}}:\R^2\to [0,1]^2$.
 The definition can be extended without difficulty to dimensions larger than $2$.
 However, the notation becomes more cumbersome.
-The motivation for the above definition is given by the following properties, which mimic that of the $1$-dimensional CDF. \begin{lemma} Let $\bm{X}$ be a two-dimensional random variable, then the following hold \begin{enumerate} \item The distribution of $\bm{X}$ is determined by $\varphi$.
+The motivation for the above definition is given by the following properties, which mimic that of the $1$-dimensional CDF. \begin{lemma} Let $\bm{X}$ be a \revisiontwo{continuous} two-dimensional random variable \revisiontwo{with strictly increasing CDFs}, then the following hold \begin{enumerate} \item The distribution of $\bm{X}$ is determined by $\varphi$.
 That is if $\bm{Y}$ is a two dimensional random variable such that $\varphi_{\bm{X}}=\varphi_{\bm{Y}}$, then $\bm{X}\stackrel{d}{=} \bm{Y}$. \item Consider a function $\phi:A\to\R^2$ defined on some subset $A \subset \R^2$ of the form

 where $\phi_1$ is invertible and $\phi_1,\phi_2(x_1,\cdot)$ are monotone functions.
 Then,